CCM Trial New User Signup (formerly CE)

 - In Get Started, enter your details and sign up.

-- In Continuous Efficiency, select the cluster or cloud account for which you want to enable Continuous Efficiency.
+- In Cloud Cost Management, select the cluster or cloud account for which you want to enable Cloud Cost Management.
 You can add the following:

 Set Up Cost Visibility for Kubernetes

-Harness CE monitors cloud costs of your Kubernetes clusters, namespaces, nodes, workloads, and labels.
-This topic describes how to enable Continuous Efficiency (CE) for Kubernetes.
+Harness CCM monitors cloud costs of your Kubernetes clusters, namespaces, nodes, workloads, and labels.
+This topic describes how to enable Cloud Cost Management (CCM) for Kubernetes.

 - System Requirements: Ensure that you meet the following system requirements: